mrboran/mrboran/README.md

 Thanks for stumbling on my profile. :sparkles:

+### Present Position

-I am currently working on Reinforcement Learning (with bits and pieces of Immitation Learning and Cirruculum Learning) for interactive robots for my master's thesis at the [University of Groningen](https://www.rug.nl/masters/artificial-intelligence/).
+I am working on Reinforcement Learning (with bits and pieces of Immitation Learning and Cirruculum Learning) for interactive robots for my master's thesis at the [University of Groningen](https://www.rug.nl/masters/artificial-intelligence/) in [Interactive Robot Learning Laboratory (IRL-Lab)](https://www.ai.rug.nl/irl-lab/).

-#### Experience
+### Experience

-I have experience in building machien learning pipelines and computer vision for about 3 years.
-Checkout [LinkedIn](https://www.linkedin.com/in/madhur-boran/) for more extensive overview.
+I have professional experience in building machine learning pipelines and computer vision for about 1.5 years.
+Checkout my [LinkedIn](https://www.linkedin.com/in/madhur-boran/) for more extensive overview.

 <!--
 **mrboran/mrboran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.